 Trade and professional associations can serve many legitimate purposes, including promoting common interests to the public, lobbying and advocacy, research, member education and the promotion and improvement of product standards.

-For more information about our regulatory law services contact us: contact
+For information about my regulatory services: contact

-For more regulatory law updates follow us on Twitter: @CanadaAttorney
+For more regulatory law updates follow me on Twitter: @CanadaAttorney